schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 Note that you have to add additional policies allowing for example access to the pipeline user or role.
 Only applying this policy will result in a `The new key policy will not allow you to update the key policy in the future` exception.

+### AWS Security Hub

+This module supports enabling Security Hub at an organization level, meaning all accounts that are created in or enrolled to the organization will be added as member accounts to the `audit` account Security Hub delegated administrator.

+The feature can be controlled via the `aws_security_hub` variable and is enabled by default.

+Note: by default `auto-enable default standards` has been turned off since the default standards are not updated regularly enough.
+At time of writing only the `AWS Foundational Security Best Practices v1.0.0 standard` and the `CIS AWS Foundations Benchmark v1.2.0 standard` are enabled by [by default](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-enable-disable.html) while this module enables the following standards:

+- `AWS Foundational Security Best Practices v1.0.0`
+- `CIS AWS Foundations Benchmark v1.4.0`
+- `PCI DSS v3.2.1`

+The enabling of the standards in all member account is controlled via [mcaf-account-baseline](https://github.com/schubergphilis/terraform-aws-mcaf-account-baseline).

 ### AWS SSO

 This module supports managing AWS SSO resources to control user access to all accounts belonging to the AWS Organization.